 Elephants are abused in Asia

-When they’re babies, elephants are taken from their mothers and families in the wild.
+They take elephants from their mothers and families in the wild when they are babies.
 Because they have high sale value, not only are babies illegally captured.
 Their protective mothers are also often killed as they try to save them.

 “Training” begins immediately.
 The babies are tied down and beaten with bullhooks and other instruments designed to inflict pain until their spirits are broken.
 And they’re willing to obey their “trainers” to avoid pain.
 Researchers have found that elephants who are subjected to this “breaking” or “crush” process often develop post-traumatic stress disorder.